jbalaraman1/Welcome-to-the-World-of-Jayashree/index.md

 date: 2021-05-28
 ---

-I am a Bharathanatyam dancer - I have danced for 12 years of my life.
+I am a Bharathanatyam dancer; I have danced for 12 years of my life.
 I have 3D printed PPE as part of an organization called united3D.
 I love volunteering and giving back to the society in various ways through Key Club.
 That's a little bit about me!

 instagram_username: shree_balaram